 Our volunteers

 Back Up was founded by volunteers and volunteering remains at the heart of everything we do.
 The contribution of our team of over 400 volunteers is felt throughout the whole organisation in all aspects of our work.
 Our volunteers lead our residential courses, run wheelchair skills sessions, fundraise for us, and develop and support our work in so many ways.
 They have varied ages, come from a wide range of backgrounds, possess unique and diverse skills, and are all united by a common passion to transform the lives of people affected by spinal cord injury.
-Here you can read the stories of three of our amazing volunteers.
+Here you can read the stories from some of our amazing volunteers.

-Rosie at a mentor training weekend
+Two people at a training weekend with folders

 Ali (right) at a mentor development day